Microfluidics: Applications

 Some of these areas are further elaborated in the sections below:

-DNA chips (microarrays)
+DNA chips

 Early biochips were based on the idea of a DNA microarray, e.g., the GeneChip DNAarray from Affymetrix, which is a piece of glass, plastic or silicon substrate, on which pieces of DNA (probes) are affixed in a microscopic array.
 Similar to a DNA microarray, a protein array is a miniature array where a multitude of different capture agents, most frequently monoclonal antibodies, are deposited on a chip surface; they are used to determine the presence and/or amount of proteins in biological samples, e.g., blood.
 A drawback of DNA and protein arrays is that they are neither reconfigurable nor scalable after manufacture.
 Digital microfluidics has been described as a means for carrying out Digital PCR.

 Molecular biology

 In addition to microarrays, biochips have been designed for two-dimensional electrophoresis, transcriptome analysis, and PCR amplification.
 Other applications include various electrophoresis and liquid chromatography applications for proteins and DNA, cell separation, in particular, blood cell separation, protein analysis, cell manipulation and analysis including cell viability analysis and microorganism capturing.